oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

 - Node.js 20 or later and npm are installed on the lab workstation.
 - The workstation can connect to the Autonomous Database service.

-## Task 1: Prepare the Database Bridge
+## Task 1: Prepare the Database Connection for the Application

-Kevin needs the application to call approved boundaries, not internal tables.
-David separates the user-session retrieval and owner-side agent handoff; Tim prepares the bridge.
+Kevin needs the application to call approved packages, not internal tables.
+David separates user-session retrieval from the owner-side assistant call; Tim prepares the bridge.

 1. Start with the prepared database bridge.